 - Per-criterion framework maps.
 Each criterion now ships its own framework citation list (clauses, articles, sections), threaded into the scoring prompt for tighter analyst-to-LLM alignment.

-- Letter grade scale unchanged.
-A+ at 95-100 down through F below 45.
-Scoring math unchanged.
+- Letter grade scale.
+A+ at 95-100 down through F below 20, with plus/flat/minus bands at every level.

 Initial published rubric.
 Five pillars, 49 criteria, three evidence thresholds, anchored to NIST AI RMF, ISO/IEC 42001, the EU AI Act, Colorado’s AI Act (SB 24-205), and the GDPR.